pooyamb/basteh/README.md

 It can be usefull when:

-1. You don't know what kind of storage you'll want.
+1. You don't know which key-value database you'll need later.
-2. You can't afford the long time compilation of some dbs while developing
+2. You can't afford the long time compilation of some dbs while developing.
    - hashmap store compiles pretty fast
-3. You're writing a general purpose library and you want to let the user decide
+3. You're writing an actix-web extension library and need to support multiple storage backends.

 ## Why not?